abdulwaqar844/apollo-graphql-server/readme.md

+# :wave:
-## :purple_heart: GraphQL server Using Apollo Server
+## :star2: GraphQL server Using Apollo Server  :star2:

 ### How to run the project
 1. Clone the project